Tengio/cpn/README.md

 CPN
 ===

-This is a small library that wraps Google Cloud Messaging solution to make it easier to implement it.
+This is a small library that wraps Cloud Messaging solution to make it easier to implement it or just as an example.
 It also add the ability to consume notification if the app is running at the moment of receiving the notification without additional work.